dnschnur/piday.github.com/travel/index.md

 If you have time, the Upper Valley offers many activities and attractions, even in winter.
 Here are a few of our favorite spots, or you can check out the Visitors pages of the [Hanover](http://www.hanoverchamber.org/index.php?id=178&page=Hanover%20Area%20Chamber%20of%20Commerce%20-%20Visitors) and [Lebanon](http://lebanonchamber.com/visitors/) Chambers of Commerce for inspiration.

 Looking for something to do between the ceremony and reception?
 Stop by the Baker Berry Library across the street from Rollins Chapel and check out the [Orozco Mural](http://researchguides.dartmouth.edu/orozco).
 The mural, by José Clemente Orozco, is a 20th-century fresco entitled "the Epic of Civilization."
-Spanning the entire study area, this is an impressive work of art and should not be missed.
+Spanning the entire basement study area, this is an impressive work of art and should not be missed.

 <a href="https://www.google.com/maps/d/viewer?mid=zFR_mzWpa23c.kE0Jle7iFuxk" class="map-link map-link-standalone map-link-explore" title="Click here for the full map">
   <img src="/images/maps/explore-map.jpg">